How do you train to become a teacher?

 - Assessment Only route: this route allows you to gain QTS while employed in a school.
 Your teaching is assessed by an accredited teacher training provider and you must present a detailed portfolio of evidence from your work in school to show that you meet all the standards for QTS.
 Though designed for experienced unqualified teachers, there may be opportunities for graduates entering teaching via academies and independent schools.

 Find out more about your postgraduate teacher training options .

 Due to the Covid-19 pandemic, training providers may have changed their recruitment process in the short to medium term.
 Check with individual providers to see what they have planned in relation to applications, interviews and deadlines.

+Applications for most PGDEs in Scotland and PGCEs in Wales are made through the main UCAS undergraduate application system.
 Applications for the new salaried PGCE route in Wales, which is available for both primary and secondary schools, are made directly to the Open University.
-Applications for PGDEs in Scotland are made through the main UCAS undergraduate application system.
 Applications for PGCE courses in Northern Ireland are made directly to the institution.